ethical-roadmap/ethical-roadmap/_categories/english/provocations.md

   - title: capture
     text:
       - "As you are facilitating the activities, it’s important that another team member is in charge of capturing the discussions and decisions.
 For the provocation activities we have enclosed 1 worksheet to help in capturing an overview that can be referred to throughout your project:"
-      - We can/ we cannot
+      - We can / we cannot
       - We suggest that you revisit and adjust your captured notes at every key team meeting to remind and realign the team.
 You can also re-run the activities to establish changes as a project progresses.

 ---